aarontran/snr-filaments/rsch-notes.md

   estimates (not much difference)
 * Slight tweaks to XSPEC fitting (constrain Si line fit, more reproducible and physically meaningful/relevant)
+* Evaluate regions using profile + spectrum fits, and adjust to create "good-4-ext" set of regions.
+No new regions added yet.

 Count files